 Showcasing your images in large-scale format can be a surefire way to grab the attention of passersby.
 But in order to successfully execute large format printing and end up with an image that’s stunning, clear and crisp with all of the right color combinations and details, there are some things to consider.
 When it comes to manipulating regular images into large-scale, it takes a little more know-how than simply blowing up the size of the image and hitting “print.”
+The little tricks that you need to do for getting better results will justify your expectations.
+Large format printing will make your advertising campaign successful because of its size and attractiveness.
+For instance, if you want to print a high-quality photo you would not have any issue as one of the advantages of a large format printer is its detailed printing system.
+These printers are made to produce small details in an attractive format.
 If you’re considering large format printing for your next project, this article will help guide you through everything you need to know.

 Determine the Right Size and Resolution

 Some of the first things to consider when planning your large format printing project are size and resolution.
 A professional printer will recommend specifications based on where and how your image will be displayed; this will help you find the appropriate size for your venue without losing the visual clarity of the image.

 The resolution of your image is measured in PPI, or pixels per inch.
 As a good rule of thumb, the higher the PPI, the sharper your image will look in large format.
 Your printer can also help you determine what PPI would be the most effective.
 Typically a PPI of 300 is the standard benchmark for a large-scale, high resolution image.

 What many people don’t consider when planning a large-scale image is the viewing distance.
 People will view the image from different distances; this is an important factor to consider.
 When the viewing distance is greater, a larger image size may be necessary to get the best results.